icons8/lunacy-docs/docs/symbols.md

     </tr>
     <tr>
       <td>Detach from Library</td>
       <td>This command applies only to symbols from external files, i.e. to symbols from UI kits.
-It creates adds a copy of the selected symbol to the document assets, i.e. to the <a href="https://docs.icons8.com/symbols/#symbols-page">symbols page</a>.
+It adds a copy of the selected symbol to the document assets, i.e. to the <a href="https://docs.icons8.com/symbols/#symbols-page">symbols page</a>.
 For more information about UI kits, click <a href="https://docs.icons8.com/libraries/#ui-kits">here</a>.</td>
       <td><code>-</code></td>
     </tr>
     <tr>